Shravan0402/Nyra/README.md

-Nyra: Private Perpetual Market on Horizen EVM
+Nyra: Private Perpetual Market on Horizen

-Nyra is a private perpetual market built on the Horizen EVM, designed to provide leveraged trading with robust privacy guarantees and minimal gas fees.
+Nyra is a private perpetual market built on the Horizen, designed to provide leveraged trading with robust privacy guarantees and minimal gas fees.
 By combining smart contracts with Trusted Execution Environments (TEEs), Nyra enables institutions and individuals to trade perpetual futures, options, and indices without exposing sensitive strategies, balances, or transaction details.

 🚀 Vision